kashing1999/notes/java.md

 - `printStackTrace()` is a method on Exception instances that prints the stack trace of the instance to `System.err`
 - It's a very simple, but very useful tool for diagnosing an exceptions
 - It tells you what happened and where in the code this happened
 ### `BufferedInputStream`
 - `FileInputStream` reads from the file, while `BufferedInputStream` will read from a buffer of the file
-- In practice, this means that every call to FileInputStream.read() will perform a syscall (expensive)
+- In practice, this means that every call to `FileInputStream.read()` will perform a syscall (expensive)
-- Whereas most calls to BufferedInputStream.read() will return data from the buffer
+- Whereas most calls to `BufferedInputStream.read()` will return data from the buffer
-- In short, if you are doing "small" reads, putting a BufferedInputStream into your stream stack will improve performance.
+- In short, if you are doing "small" reads, putting a `BufferedInputStream` into your stream stack will improve performance.
+### `BufferedInputStream` vs `BufferedReader`
+- BufferedInputStream reads the data in the buffer as bytes by using InputStream
+- BufferedReader reads the text but not as bytes and BufferedReader is efficient reading of characters,arrays and lines.
 ### `FileOutputStream`
 - We can use `FileOutputStream` to write to a file in java
 - We use the `write()` method to write the content to the specified file
+- Signature of `write()` method: `public void write(byte[] b) throws IOException`
 ### `flush()`
 - `flush()` flushes the output stream and forces any buffered output bytes to be written out
 - The general contract of flush is that calling it is an indication that, if any bytes previously written have been buffered by the implementation of the output stream, such bytes should immediately be written to their intended destination.

 ---